-- A. Electronic Communication (e.g., e-mail, Blackboard, telephone or voicemail, and a suggestion box).
+- A. Electronic Communication (e.g., e-mail, Canvas telephone or voicemail, and a suggestion box).
 Suggestions are reviewed by the Associate Dean. - 1.
 Each student is issued a Howard University email address. - 2.
-Each student is required to use the Howard University e-mail address for correspondence regarding the business of Howard University as a whole, the College of Nursing and Allied Health Science, and the Division of Allied Health Sciences. - 3.
-Each course will use Blackboard when appropriate for posting course information, general announcements, and other materials for students. - 4.
-Each student has the responsibility for checking various methods of electronic communication daily, including Blackboard http://howard.blackboard.com/
+Each student is required to use the Howard University e-mail address for correspondence regarding the business of Howard University as a whole, the College of Nursing and Allied Health Science, and - the Division of Allied Health Sciences. - 3.
+Each course will use Canvas when appropriate for posting course information, general announcements, and other materials for students. - 4.
+Each student has the responsibility for checking various methods of electronic communication daily, including Canvas: https://canvas.howard.edu